 I hope you have a fun and successful season coaching the kids.
 I also encourage you to come to me for help and with any questions and/or clarification with understanding this guide or with running your training sessions.

 I look forward to working with each of you.
 Good luck this season!

-Matheus Campos – Director of Coaching

 U8 General Guidelines